jakecoffman/fam/README.md

 - bombs deflate you
 - kid friendly, no death or shooting
 - keyboard can spawn objects and drag things around
-- works on windows, mac, and probably linux
+- works on windows, mac, and linux